protono/hello-algo/algos.md

 #### 8.1.3 Heap common applications

 - **Priority queue**: The heap is usually used as the preferred data structure to implement the priority queue.
-The time complexity of its enqueue and dequeue operations is $O(log\,n)$, while the queue building operation is $O(log\,n)$.
+The time complexity of its enqueue and dequeue operations is $O(log\ n)$, while the queue building operation is $O(log\ n)$.
 These operations are very efficient .
 - **Heap sorting**: Given a set of data, we can use that to build a heap, and then continuously take elements out of the heap to obtain ordered data.
 However, we usually use a more elegant way to implement heap sorting, see the subsequent heap sorting chapter for details.
 - **Obtaining the largest $k$ elements**: This is a classic algorithm problem, and it is also a typical application, such as selecting the top 10 news as Weibo hot searches, selecting the top 10 sales items, etc.